 - the colonial process

 Other courses focus on processes of change in the prehistoric and historic past.
 Our overall goal is to prepare you to ask questions about contemporary, past and future social life and to provide you with the critical analytic tools to understand our place in the social and cultural diversity of the world, past and present.

-- Study with faculty members who have worked with national and international organizations including the Canadian Human Rights Commission and the World Health Organization.
+Study with professors who have worked with national and international organizations including the Canadian Human Rights Commission and the World Health Organization.

 - non-governmental organization health worker

 The iBA degree program reflects York's commitment to internationalization and requires you to acquire an international language and to gain international experience on exchange at one of York University's partner institutions abroad.
 You will benefit from enhanced interdisciplinary and cross-cultural knowledge, which are important components of the department's academic focus.
 Visit the International program page for more information.

 You are required to provide official evidence of academic achievement in secondary education.
 This can be demonstrated through:

 - Final grades under the Ontario curriculum (obtained through correspondence, night school or through TVO)

 - Credentials through other curricula, such as results from Advanced Placement (AP) or Advanced-level courses in the General Certificate of Education (Gene).
 (Students may register to sit for the AP and GCE examinations as private candidates.)